PabloDoval/Figerprints-Autoencoder/DataSets/NIST-SD4/ReadMe.md

 ## Usage Instructions

-The dataset is not distributed with the figerprint classification model, although it can be downloaded manually from the [NIST-SD4 page](https://www.nist.gov/srd/nist-special-database-4).
-It can also be downloaded automatically running the following Python command from the DataSets/NIST-SD4 directory:
+The dataset is not distributed with the figerprint classification model, although it can be downloaded from the [NIST-SD4 page](https://www.nist.gov/srd/nist-special-database-4).
+It can be downloaded, and have the previously described transformations applied automatically, by running the following Python command from the base directory:

+`python retrieve_dataset.py`

+Once the dataset is retrieved, the files should be further processed to be fed to the autoencoder.
+This processing can be done by executing the following Python command:

-`python setup_dataset.py`
+`python process_dataset.py`